Baulkham Hills Doors

 The number of studies which have found a link between hearing loss and dementia is growing though.
 For example, a large study published in the journal JAMA Neurology found that people with hearing loss were twice as likely to develop dementia as people with normal hearing.

-Dementia Is There A Link Between Hearing Loss And Dementia?Another study, published in the journal Lancet Neurology, found that people with severe hearing loss were five times more likely to develop dementia than people with normal hearing.
+Dementia Is there a link between Hearing loss and dementia?Another study, published in the journal Lancet Neurology, found that people with severe hearing loss were five times more likely to develop dementia than people with normal hearing.
 It is important to mention though that hearing loss is a risk factor in developing dementia, which means a link between the two has been verified.
 It does not mean that dementia is caused by hearing loss as is also pointed out by Dementia Australia.

 Looking forward this means the recognised link between hearing loss and dementia has several implications for us all.
 First, it suggests that treating hearing loss may help to reduce the risk of developing dementia.
 Second, it suggests that people with hearing loss might benefit from screening for dementia regularly.